Leak Detection Denver

 Drip.
 Drip.
 Drip.
 Water leaks.
 You may hear water dripping from leaky pipes or see puddles of water.
 When water leaks are hidden from view, how can you tell if you have a leaky pipe?
 Think of leak detection like other detective work and look for clues.
 Are your water bills higher than normal?
 Is your water pressure lower than normal?
 Does the basement of your house feel humid or smell moldy?
 Did an arctic blast hit the Denver area?
 Denver’s wildly fluctuating winter temperatures can cause pipes to leak or burst as pipes freeze and thaw.

-If you have done the leak detection work yourself and found the leak pipe, use you main water shutoff valve or the one nearest the leak right away.
-If you don’t know how, Go Direct can help you when you call us at 303.288.0039 anytime day or night.
+If you’ve done the leak detection work yourself and found the leaky pipe, use your main water shutoff valve or the one nearest the leak right away.
+If you don’t know how, the Denver leak detection specialists at Go Direct can help!
+Call us at 303.288.0039 anytime day or night.